 - For Cause Termination: What are the grounds for immediate termination for cause?
 Is a review provided to dispute the termination?

-- Financial Retirement: Is a financial retirement with savings plan offered?
+- Financial Retirement: Is a financial retirement plan offered?

 - Alternative Dispute Resolution: If there is a conflict regarding the contract, will mediation or arbitration process be utilized?
 What is the standard attorney review process for conflict?
 Who decides which attorney oversees the process?

-The present-day conclusion is simple: A physician should not enter into any contract without having a physician contract review by legal counsel.
+The present-day conclusion is simple: A doctor should not enter into any contract without having a physician’s contract reviewed by legal counsel.

 - Non-compete clauses